tunaflsh/whisper-youtube-transcriber/README.md

   -t, --translate       Translate the audio file to English.
 ```

-For practices and examples how to `--prompt` the Whisper model, look at [`prompt.example.md`](https://github.com/tunaflsh/whisper-youtube-transcriber/blob/main/prompt.example.md).\
-**TAKE WITH A GRAIN OF SALT!
-It's incomplete and may not be accurate or work differently depending on the context.**
+Prompt examples can be found in [`prompt.example.md`](https://github.com/tunaflsh/whisper-youtube-transcriber/blob/main/prompt.example.md).
+> [!NOTE]
+> The examples are not comprehensive and may not work in some contexts.